A Brief History of Museum Planning Efforts at UC Santa Cruz

 Between 2000 and 2002, a museum planning team was spearheaded by Dean Edward Houghton of the Arts Division, including Jennifer Gonzalez, Associate Professor in the History of Art and Visual Culture; Elisabeth Cameron, Associate Professor in the History of Art and Visual Culture; Shelby Graham, Director of the Sesnon Gallery; and Ann McCrow, Director of Development for the Arts.
 In 2004-2005 a major museum consulting firm was engaged to draft a Business Plan and Strategic Plan for a new Center for Art and Visual Studies.
 As the plans developed, it became evident that the envisioned space should operate as a multidisciplinary teaching museum, and that its gallery, events, and research spaces should not be limited to arts disciplines.

-With the 2009 arrival of David Yager, the new Dean of the Arts Division, new energy went into thinking about how an exhibition space and research facility could best contribute to the evolving challenges and potential of a twenty-first century research university.
-Under the leadership of Dean Yager, the University undertook a national search in the spring and summer of 2012 for a founding director to help spearhead program conceptualization, architectural planning, and fundraising.
+In 2012 Arts Dean David Yager brought new energy to the project and initiated a national search for a founding director to help spearhead program conceptualization, architectural planning, and fundraising for a 21st-century exhibition, research, and public events facility.
 John Weber was appointed as founding director in September of 2012 and arrived on campus in December, bringing to UCSC’s planning effort two and a-half decades of relevant art and interdisciplinary curatorial work, museum and fundraising experience at Skidmore’s Tang Museum, SFMOMA, the Portland Art Museum, and more.